 Washington, DC 20536-5600

+Make sure to check for the proper address before mailing your forms.
 If you fail to submit the appropriate documents in time, your program may be Terminated and you may have to depart the US.
+Additional information can be found here.
 The best way to avoid this hassle is to bring your documents with you on your trips!